ptsteadman/notebook/stories/summer-of-entropy.md

 "I guess, but so what?"

 Chris was starting to feel really weird.
-He recognized in Justine something he was starting to see in a lot of his peers: rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
+He recognized in Justine something he was starting to see in a lot of his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
 Chris felt like a loser half the time, and he was making $120,000 a year.
 How did Elkie feel?
 Her app development 'company': brutal.
+Life made a lot more sense if you thought about it brutally.

 "I don't know that I agree with you," said Chris.
 "I would rather people be happy.
 It's all in our heads anyways."